eobolo/CAMPUS_CART_MOBILE_APP_GROUP_10/README.md

 ## Description

 **Campus Cart** is a mobile application designed to simplify the process of finding and ordering food and products on campus.
 By providing a structured platform for vendors to list their offerings, students and faculty can easily browse, order, and connect with them, reducing the clutter associated with traditional WhatsApp group promotions.
+The main goal of Campus Cart is to provide a streamlined platform for both buyers and vendors at ALU.
+By enhancing the way vendors and buyers communicate and transact, the app aims to eliminate the chaos of WhatsApp group promotions.
+This organization will not only increase sales for campus vendors but also offer greater convenience and accessibility for students and faculty, fostering a more vibrant campus marketplace.

     -- Sample image reference --